jmenter/JAMSVGImage/README.md

     JAMSVGImage *tiger = [JAMSVGImage imageNamed:@"tiger"];
     [tiger drawInCurrentContext];

 You can also call [tiger image] or .CGImage to get a raster UIImage or CGImageRef and use that anywhere you would use a UIImage or CGImageRef.
-You can set the scale before getting the image if you need it bigger or smaller, or you can pass in a rect to have the SVG rendered at the proper scale for your device (whether it's a @1x, @2x, or @3x screen):
+You can set the scale before getting the image if you need it bigger or smaller, or you can pass in a rect to have the SVG rendered in that rect at the proper scale for your device (whether it's a @1x, @2x, or @3x screen):

     [self.button setBackgroundImage:[[JAMSVGImage imageNamed:@"fancyButton"] imageAtSize:self.button.bounds.size] forState:UIControlStateNormal];